Purchase agreement comparison

 KB Home and Toll Brothers are both national homebuilders that compete in multiple U.S. markets.
 Buyers in states where both builders operate — including Texas, California, Arizona, Nevada, Colorado — may find themselves comparing the two when choosing a new construction home.

-Both builders use standardized purchase agreements that contain clauses affecting buyer rights and remedies.
+These builders rely on standardized purchase agreements that contain clauses affecting buyer rights and remedies.
 This comparison examines documented contract patterns, legal history, and key differences based on publicly available information.

 The presence of a contract clause does not mean it appears in every agreement from that builder.
 Contract terms may vary by state, community, and transaction.
 This comparison is intended to help buyers ask informed questions, not to recommend one builder over the other.